GET IN TOUCH

 What are the consequences of ignoring a levy notice?

-If someone ignores a levy notice, the bank will send frozen funds to the department to collect the debt owed.
-Wages may later be garnished, a sheriff could sell property through a court order, and additional fees may apply.
-Ignoring intent letters or refusing to file a defense limits exemptions.
-Taxpayers should respond, prepare challenges, and explore other options before assets, income, or business accounts are permanently affected.
+If a taxpayer ignores a levy notice, the bank will transfer frozen funds to the department to satisfy the debt owed.
+Additional collection actions may follow, including wage garnishment, blocked vehicle plate renewals, and professional license sanctions.
+Taxpayers should respond, prepare challenges where applicable, and explore options before accounts or income are permanently affected.